 When they aren’t feeding, many babies sleep most of the time during the first few days after birth.
 This may be nature’s way of letting both mother and baby recover from their birth experience.

 Around 10-14 days old, though, your baby may “wake up”, sometimes quite suddenly, and you may be shocked by the change!
 From now on, your baby will spend increasing amounts of time awake.
-At times, it can feel like hard work to make sense of what he needs and to help him get back to sleep when he’s had enough of being awake.
+At times, it can feel like hard work to make sense of what they need and to help them get back to sleep when they have had enough of being awake.

 Many young babies have a “fussy period” of a few hours each day, when they especially need lots of calming and soothing.
 This is most commonly, though not always, in the evening and first part of the night, and tends to build in intensity over the next few weeks.
 The peak age for crying is around 6-8 weeks.